 Dimensions for the six long boards (A) are for a king-size headboard.
-To adapt the instructions for a queen-size headboard, shorten the length by 16".
-To adapt them for a full-size headboard, shorten them by 22".
-For a twin mattress, cut five boards 43" long and two 38" pieces to make the curved top as shown.
-(There’s no shortened board between the long boards and curved top for the twin-size headboard.)
+To adapt the instructions for a queen-size headboard, shorten the length by 16 inches.
+To adapt them for a full-size headboard, shorten them by 22 inches.
+For a twin mattress, cut five boards 43 inches long and two 38-inch pieces to make the curved top as shown.
+(There’s no shortened board between the long boards and the curved top for the twin-size headboard.)

 Glue and screw the two inside vertical supports followed by the two supports holding the curved top in place.
-Measure between the two inside vertical supports, and then cut a 1" x 4" board that length (G) to attach the two 18" Hangman cleats.
-Glue and screw this mounting board in place.
+Measure between the two inside vertical supports, and then cut a 1 x 4 board that length (G) to attach the two 18-inch Hangman cleats.
+Glue and screw the mounting board in place.

-For Twin-Size Headboards: Cut five pieces 43" long and two 38" pieces for the curved top.
-Then glue and screw two 1" x 4" x 33" supports in place to hold the pieces together.
+For twin-size headboards, cut five pieces 43 inches long and two 38-inch pieces for the curved top.
+Then glue and screw two 1 x 4 x 33 supports in place to hold the pieces together.

-Using a beam compass set for 22-5/16" or a nail and string, draw an arc on the top two boards.
+Using a beam compass set for 22-5/16 inches or a nail and string, draw an arc on the top two boards.
 Mount a fine-tooth blade in a jigsaw and cut the arc on the waste side of the line.
 Then sand the curve to the line.

 Sand the front face, edges, and ends of the headboard from 120-grit up to 180 grit.
 Wipe the surfaces clean between grits and after the final sanding.
 Then apply three coats of clear finish, sanding lightly between coats.